Disavie/texteditor/README.md

 planned features: <br />

---made status bar display current line # and character # <br />
+FIX THE FILENAME NOT WORKING CORRECTLY, MALLOC dest->filename INSTEAD OF STRCPY IT --made status bar display current line # and character # <br />
 --ADD CTRL+D CTRL+U CTRL+V <br />
 --add proper \t support <br />
 --**reoraganize the buffer rendering into a struct **<br />
+  -works sort of... can do further restructuring but this is a pretty good start <br />
   -struct Buffer with char **, ypos, xpos, etc <br />
 --add some vim <leader> imitation for faster commands (things like <leader>zz) <br />
 --add the "anatomy of a motion" so i can do things like 10j 10k dw db ETC <br />